-Container shipWhile the initial costs can be lower, and tempting, there are many hidden costs that make purchasing from an off-shore dealer not worth the risk.
-A fabric product dealer is a company that looks worldwide for "buy low, sell high" opportunities.
-Here are 5 risks that could lead to increased total cost of ownership buying through a fabrics dealer.
+Although the initial expenses might be lower and appealing, numerous hidden costs make buying from an offshore dealer risky.
+A fabric product dealer is a company that searches globally for opportunities to "buy low, sell high."
+Here are five risks that could increase the total cost of ownership when purchasing through a fabrics dealer.

 Product Inconsistency